Ascerr/Lua-Scripts/README.txt

-This are examples of lua scripts.
+These are examples of lua scripts.

 ------------------------------------------------
         Where I should put lua scripts?
 ------------------------------------------------

-Add it to dir: MyDocuments\Rifbot\Script\
+Add it to dir: MyDocuments\Rifbot\Scripts\

 ------------------------------------------------
         How to add script using only code?